introlab/rtabmap_ros/rtabmap_util/doc/lidar_deskewing.md

 ## Notes

 Deskewing matters most when rotating: at 1 rad/s a 100 ms sweep spans nearly 6°, and the far end of the scan is badly misplaced.
-Pure translation at walking speed is a few centimetres, which matters at close range.
+Pure translation at walking speed is a few centimeters, which matters at close range.

 Put this node before ICP odometry or [point_cloud_assembler](point_cloud_assembler.md), not after.
 Anything registering against a skewed cloud has already paid for the distortion.